-Acorn squash is a form of winter squash.
-It is grown and harvested much like any other type of winter squash variety.
+Acorn squash is a form of winter squash, grown and harvested much like any other type of winter squash variety.
 Winter squash differs from summer squash when it comes to harvesting.
 Acorn squash harvest takes place during the mature fruit stage once rinds have become tough rather than the more tender rinds found in summer squash varieties.
 This allows for better storage, as most types of winter squash are stored throughout the winter season once harvested.

 When are acorn Squash Ripe?